fperez/fperez.org-src/py4science/starter_kit.rst

   *excellent resource* which you can download for reading but also with examples you can execute.

+- `An introduction to Python and LaTeX
+  <http://radiantbytes.com/books/python-latex>`_: still (as of early 2010) a
+  work in-progress, but already a useful introduction to Python programming targeted at students in science, math and engineering.
+This is part of the remarkable `FOSSEE India <http://fossee.in>`_ project.

+With a slightly broader view, I *very strongly* recommend you spend some time with Greg Wilson's excellent `Software Carpentry`_ materials.
+As of early 2010 he is restructuring them and I'm sure the new version will be even better, but even the archives have a lot of value; Greg addresses the real problems that exist at the intersection of software engineering and scientific computing and tries to offer not only practical solutions, but more importantly, a set of approaches that hopefully lead to the creation of a more robust computational culture in scientific work.

 These are a few good links about how to write good Python code:

 - Philip J. Guo's `Python idoms